tonghuikang/blog/_posts/2024-12-29-competitive-programming-and-superintelligence.md

 ---
 layout: post
-title: Competitive Programming Supercommunity
+title: Competitive Programming and Superintelligence
 categories: ai competitive-programming
+tags:
+  - ai
 ---
 The competitive programming community would be the first scientific community that we will automate.
+This will be our first step to superintelligence.

 ## Superhuman competitive programmer by mid-2025